they-call-me-electronerd/Sasto_Mahango/docs/PRODUCTS_PAGE_GUIDE.md

 # Products Page - User Guide

 ## Overview
-The Products page provides an advanced search and filtering interface for browsing all products in the MulyaSuchi marketplace.
+The Products page provides an advanced search and filtering interface for browsing all products in the SastoMahango marketplace.

 ## Features